emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 *Issue*: Salinity readings at CSUN vs URI (36 range vs 40 psu range..).
 Test batch effect.
 Calibrated with 50 mS/cm solution and then the probe was reading at ~55 when measuring the same solution post-calibration.
 Calibrated to two point 12.9 mS/cm and 1413 uS/cm and the probe was reading 36-37 psu range.
 Closer to what was run at CSUN.
 *Resolution*: We got our salinity values down to ~38 when re-measuring but even at room temperature these are still our average values.
 I think this has to do with our calibration solution or our probe..
 Samples from January TP1 with high salinity but was 50 mL falcon tube: POR-70.
 Salinity values at URI are 2 units higher b/c the probe was reading 2 units higher than it should be.
 Correct for this in our data but not CSUN's.

+1. Replace URI's salinity values with average salinity of CSUN (36.164)
+2. Replace with that run's "correct" salinity value (under 37) for Run 1, 2, and 3.
+This doesn't solve other timepoint's issue though.

 *Issue*: 50 mL empty falcon tube bottles once done are sitting in the completed bin.
 *Resolution*: Figure out the waste protocol for these bottles since they had mercuric chloride in them.
 Wait until processing is done to get rid of them.
 More of a reminder than an active issue.